 Establishing a lead trust with AAAS as the charitable beneficiary provides income to AAAS to sustain our programs and activities, in keeping with the donor's wishes, for the duration of the term of the trust.
 A charitable lead trust can offer many benefits to donors, too, including:

 Charitable lead trusts come in a variety forms, each having its own tax and financial implications.
 We recommend that you discuss the best options for you with your advisors.

-If you would like more information about making a gift to AAAS through a charitable lead trust, please contact Juli Staiano , Director of Development.
+If you would like more information about making a gift to AAAS through a charitable lead trust, please contact Juli Staiano , Director of Philanthropy and Strategic Partnerships.
 Please also let us know if you wish to support a particular program or create a new fund or endowment through your trust so that we can ensure that your explicit intentions can be carried out.
 In some cases, we may prepare a Memorandum of Understanding articulating what the gift will support and how it will be administered.